FAIRmat-NFDI/nomad-docs/docs/howto/plugins/apis.md

 # How to write an API

 APIs allow you to add more APIs to the NOMAD app.
-More specifically you can create a [FastAPI](https://fastapi.tiangolo.com) apps that can be mounted into the main NOMAD app alongside other apis such as `/api/v1`, `/optimade`, etc.
+More specifically you can create a [FastAPI](https://fastapi.tiangolo.com) app that can be mounted into the main NOMAD app alongside other apis such as `/api/v1`, `/optimade`, etc.

 This documentation shows you how to write a plugin entry point for an API.